Peanuts (TV series)

 Peanuts by Schulz is a children's animated television series adapted for the screen and directed by Alexis Lavillat.
 It is based on the comic strip of the same name created by Charles M. Schulz.
 The series first aired in France on November 9, 2014, and later began airing in the United States on Cartoon Network and Boomerang on May 9, 2016, as interstitial shorts.
-As of 2021, it is currently available on Amazon Prime Video.
+As of 2021, it is available on Amazon Prime Video.

 The series airs on Rai Gulp in Italy and on France 3 in France.